-The minor consists of an introductory course, and either a social science research methods course and three electives from the list below, or, if the student has fulfilled the methods requirement in their major, the minor consists of the introductory course and four of the elective courses.
+The minor consists of an introductory course, and a social science research methods course and three electives from the list below.
+If the student has fulfilled the methods requirement in their major, the minor consists of the introductory course and four of the elective courses.
 Sociology majors wishing to fulfill the Public Policy minor may count SOCI 208 Methods of Social Research or SOCI 209 Analyzing the Social World as their methods requirement, but these courses are not open to non-majors.
 Students must distribute their electives in the following way:

-- · For depth, they must take exactly two electives from a single department and, - For breadth, the third (and fourth if applicable) elective must be taken from a different department.
+- · For depth, they must take exactly two electives from a single department; and, - For breadth, the third (and fourth if applicable) elective must be taken from a different department. - None of the electives may be in the same discipline as the student's major.